kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_job_admission_policy.md

 kubectl create -f sample-validating-policy-binding.yaml
 ```

-Now, when you try to create a `Job` or a `JobSet` without the `kueue.x-k8s.io/queue-name` label or value, an error message will return:
+Now, when you try to create a `Job` or a `JobSet` without the `kueue.x-k8s.io/queue-name` label or value in any namespace other than `admin-namespace`, an error message will return:

 ```
 ValidatingAdmissionPolicy 'sample-validating-admission-policy' with binding 'sample-validating-admission-policy-binding' denied request: The label 'kueue.x-k8s.io/queue-name' is either missing or does not have a value set.